netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 ## Patter-based Filtering

-{{example_p}} shows an example of the message body of a request to install a filter to discard encapsulated messages with 2001:db8::1 as inner source IP address.
+{{example_p}} This rule focuses entirely on the TCP payload, ignoring other parts of the TCP segment (such as the TCP header or options).
+By using an offset at the payload, it allows targeting a specific portion of the payload that starts 20 bytes after the beginning of the data (skipping the first 20 bytes).
+This approach might be useful for detecting specific patterns, signatures, or protocols encapsulated within the payload, such as when the inner source IP address is 2001:db8::1.

 ~~~ json
 {